thinkocapo/replay/README.md

 Troubleshoot - compare len(bytes) on the way in as when it came out...

-If you think you messed up your database, delete database.py and re-create the file, run db_prep again to set the schema on it.
+If you think you messed up your database, delete database.db and re-create the file, run db_prep again to set the schema on it.

 {\"exception\":
     {